tlhunter/mig/README.md

-# `mig`
+# `mig` the universal database migration runner

-`mig` is a platform agnostic binary for running database migrations.
+`mig` is a database migration runner that is distributed as precompiled binaries.
 The goal is to have a universal migration runner, one that is useful for projects written in any language.
 Gone are the days of learning a new technology when switching to a project written in Python or Node.js or Ruby.
 No longer sift through stack traces or install dependencies for languages that you don't usually work with.
 Simply download a binary and write SQL queries.

 ## v1.0 Progress

+`mig` is not currently ready for production.
+The authors will signal their confidence by setting the project version to 1.0.
+The following high level features remain before this happens:

 - [ ] implement `mig upto`
 - [ ] address all of the TODOs